 Our business objective is to provide attractive risk-adjusted total returns over the long term through a combination of capital appreciation and the payment of regular quarterly distributions.
 We intend to achieve this objective by investing in and strategically allocating capital between the two categories of Agency RMBS described above.
-We seek to generate income from (i) the net interest margin on our leveraged pass-through Agency RMBS portfolio, and (ii) the interest income we generate from the unleveraged portion of our structured Agency RMBS portfolio.
+We seek to generate income from (i) the net interest margin on our leveraged pass-through Agency RMBS portfolio and the leveraged portion of our structured Agency RMBS portfolio, and (ii) the interest income we generate from the unleveraged portion of our structured Agency RMBS portfolio.
 We intend to fund our pass-through Agency RMBS and certain of our structured Agency RMBS, such as fixed and floating rate tranches of CMOs and POs, through short-term borrowings structured as repurchase agreements.
-However, we do not intend to employ leverage on the securities in our structured Agency RMBS portfolio that have no principal balance, such as 10S and 11Os.
+However, we do not intend to employ leverage on the securities in our structured Agency RMBS portfolio that have no principal balance, such as IOS and IIOS.
 We do not intend to use leverage in these instances because the securities contain structural leverage.
-Pass-through Agency RMBS and structured Agency RMBS and stru
+Pass-through Agency RMBS and structured Agency RMBS typically exhibit materially different sensitivities to movements in interest rates.
+Declines in the value of one portfolio may be offset by appreciation in the other.
+The percentage of capital that we allocate to our two Agency RMBS asset categories will vary and will be actively managed in an effort to maintain the level of income generated by the combined portfolios, the stability of that income stream and the stability of the value of the combined portfolios.
+We believe that this strategy will enhance our liquidity, earnings, book value stability and asset selection opportunities in various interest rate environments.

 We were formed by Bimini in August 2010.
-We commenced operations on November 24, 2010, and through March 31, 2011, Bimini had contributed approximately \$7.5 million in cash to us.
-Since then, Bimini contributed an additional \$7.5 million in cash to us pursuant to a subscription agreement to purchase additional shares of our common stock.
+We commenced operations on November 24, 2010, and through December 31, 2010, Bimini had contributed approximately \$4.4 million to us.
 Bimini is currently our sole stockholder.
 Bimini has managed our portfolio since inception by utilizing the same investment strategy that we expect our Manager and its experienced RMBS investment team to continue to employ after completion of this offering.
-As of March 31, 2011, our Agency RMBS portfolio had a fair value of approximately \$28.9 million and was comprised of approximately \$3.5% pass-through Agency RMBS and 16.5% structured Agency RMBS.
-Our net asset value as of March 31, 2011 was approximately \$7.5 million.
+As of December 31, 2010, our Agency RMBS portfolio had a fair value of approximately \$25.8 million and was comprised of approximately 94.5% pass-through Agency RMBS and 5.5% structured Agency RMBS.
+Our net asset value as of December 31, 2010 was approximately \$4.4 million.